 Boards and committees are a great option if you prefer to serve in more of a planning capacity.
 Join an event committee to support a fundraiser, or your alma mater’s alumni committee.
 Or, get involved with other specialized groups like Big Brothers Big Sisters, who have a volunteer committee specifically for young professionals.

 4. Back-End Support

 “With organization comes empowerment.” — Lynda Peterson

 Events and direct service are highly visible ways to get involved.
 But organizations need back-end office support too!
-This can be anything: archiving folders, entering data into their operating system, building a website, balancing their books, or navigating a social media strategy.
+This can be anything: archiving folders, data entry building a website, balancing books, or navigating a social media strategy.

 “The heart that gives, gathers.” — Lao Tzu

 Donating is a simple, flexible way to support a cause.
 Bring those unwanted (but still decent condition) clothes to your nearest Goodwill or Salvation Army.
 Drop off some non-perishables at your local food bank.
 You can even travel to your nearest Red Cross to give blood.
 Take your impact a step further and round up some neighbors & friends to join you!

 Whether you’re donating physical items or actual cash, your gift matters.

 “Fundraising is the gentle art of teaching the joy of giving”. — Henry Rosso

 This is a profoundly important avenue for giving back, because nonprofits will always need money to do their work.
 In fact, many boards, committees and charity events are assembled with this purpose in mind!

-*Tip:* Some corporations encourage employee giving to charities, and might even match what you give (in time or money) to an organization!
+p.s.
+Some companies encourage employee giving to charities, and might even match what you give (in time or money) to an organization!
 Check with your HR rep to see what programs are already in place.

 This list doesn’t capture the entire world of volunteer opportunities available.
 But it’s still a great starting point!
 Then, once you’ve found the perfect opportunity, make sure you really rock it.